crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: Computational Research in Social Science (CRiSS) Lab #at UDD-Chile
+title: Computational Research in Social Science Lab
-subtitle: Decoding Behavior, Advancing Society
+subtitle: Network science, AI, and behavioral data for public-impact research

 design: